 Core subjects include a range of Arts and Technology subjects, each with an increasing emphasis on ICT applications: English, Humanities, Mathematics, Science, Health and Physical Education, Technology – Food and Materials, Drama, Music, Media and Art.

 Year 7 students have access to the school’s BYOD program and ICT rich curriculum, a Year 7 Retreat area, with strong supervision, and access to the gym and scholarships for Outstanding Leadership.
 Our NAPLAN data shows that our students improve at a faster rate than the state in literacy and numeracy in Years 7 and 8, our attendance rates at Year 7 are higher than state average and we are in the top 10% of the State for Student Satisfaction in these year levels.

 Staughton College also has an incentive to reward students who are consistently displaying the correct behaviours as per our Behaviour Matrix, maintaining high attendance and showing learning progression in all their subjects.
 Each term students who met this criteria will receive invitations to attend a rewards afternoons.

 Students attending the rewards day met the follow criteria –

-All students are encouraged to consistantly work hard throughout the school year to ensure their place on the rewards afternoons.
+All students are encouraged to consistently work hard throughout the school year to ensure their place on the rewards afternoons.

-Staughton College is now offering Junior tutoring in Maths and English to all students in Years 7,8 & 9.
+Staughton College is now offering tutoring in Maths and English to all students in Years 7-10.
 This is a fantastic opportunity for students to get extra help in these core subjects.
-Tutoring will be on every Tuesday from 3:20 – 4:00 in C5 & C6.
+Tutoring is on every Wednesday from 3:15 – 4:00 in the library.
 Extra support for students can be helpful in improving your child’s learning progress.
 All students welcome.

 The Transition Coordinator helps to facilitate a smooth changeover for students and parents transitioning into high school from the local primary schools in Melton South.
 School Tours and further information can be found at the enrolment section of the website.
 Transition Information